 How to Apply

-Applications to the IPSA-FLACSO Mexico Summer School 2021 are open.
+Applications to the IPSA-FLACSO Mexico Summer School opens on June 8th, 2022.
 Please check the entry requirements below and then proceed to register.

 Have completed a bachelor's degree in areas related to social sciences.

-Summer School two week courses are teaching in english, therefore, basic language skills minimum are required.
+Summer School two week courses (IPSA courses) are teaching in english, therefore, basic language skills minimum are required.

 Some courses require basic knowledge of statistical software.
 Please check the details described in the course you wish to enroll in.